 What Happens if the Driver that Hit me Was Uninsured?

-If being involved in a car accident and getting injured isn’t bad enough, now you have found out that the driver who caused the accident did not have insurance.
-You are now panicking about what you are going to do to pay for your medical care and your other losses.
+If being involved in a car accident and getting injured isn’t bad enough, now you have discovered that the driver who caused the accident did not have insurance.
+You are now panicking about what you will do to pay for your medical care and your other losses.
 You can’t believe that this is happening to you because you thought it was illegal to drive without insurance.

 Uninsured Motorists – No Fault vs At Fault States

 If you live in a state that has No-Fault insurance laws, you will have some protection if you are injured by an uninsured motorist.
 Your insurance company will be required to cover your losses and expenses up to your policy limit.

 If you are in an At-Fault state, you may find it difficult to obtain compensation for your losses unless you have uninsured motorist coverage as part of your personal insurance policy.
 You can sue the other driver against their personal assets for your losses, but if they do not have the assets to cover your expenses, you may not be able to reclaim any of your losses.

 It will always be in your best interest to work with an attorney if you have been involved in an accident with someone who is not insured.
 Your attorney will know exactly what to do to try to secure compensation for your losses.

 When you are looking at car insurance policies, it may be very tempting to overlook the additional insurance for uninsured motorists.
 To save a few dollars each month, you may elect not to have this coverage.
 Some major insurers even request that you sign a waiver of this coverage.

 To protect yourself, go with an insurer and an insurance policy that provides uninsured motorist coverage.
 This is one of the easiest ways to protect yourself in the event you are in an accident with someone who is not covered.